micjamking/micjamking.github.io/README.md

 ## Prerequisites

-At a minimum, you will need the following tools installed:
+At a minimum, you will need the following prerequisite tools installed:

 1. [Git](http://git-scm.com/)
 2. [Node.js & npm](https://nodejs.org/en/)
 2. [Grow](https://grow.io)

-If you do not have Grow, you can install it using:
+If you do not have Grow, you can install it (allow with dependent NPM packages):

 ```
 $ npm run setup